Whatsapp Icon

 Manage Treatment Side Effects

-• Ask your doctor about potential side effects of your specific treatment and ways to manage them.
+• Ask your doctor about the potential side effects of your specific treatment and ways to manage them.

 • Consider complementary therapies such as meditation, yoga, or acupuncture to help alleviate symptoms, under the guidance of your healthcare provider.